Carrier Comparison

 Detailed Breakdown

 The decision between USPS flat rate and weight-based shipping comes down to two factors: how heavy your item is and how far it is going.
 Flat rate boxes charge a fixed price regardless of weight (up to 70 lbs) or destination.
 The Small Flat Rate Box is about $10, Medium is about $16, and Large is about $22.
 Weight-based pricing, whether through Ground Advantage or regular Priority Mail, varies by weight, package dimensions, and the distance between origin and destination (shipping zones).
 The breakeven point depends on the box size and distance.
 For a Medium Flat Rate Box, weight-based Priority Mail becomes more expensive at around 5-7 lbs for cross-country shipments but not until 10+ lbs for nearby zones.
 A good rule of thumb: if your item weighs more than 5 lbs, fits in a flat rate box, and is going more than a few states away, flat rate will save you money.
 For anything under 3 lbs, weight-based shipping through Ground Advantage is almost always cheaper.
-The best practice is to compare both options for each shipment, which shipping platforms like I'd Ship That do automatically.
+The real cost is not picking wrong once, it is picking wrong on autopilot.
+Default to flat rate for everything and you bleed money on light, local orders.
+Default to weight-based and you get burned on heavy, cross-country ones.
+The best practice is to compare both options on every shipment, which is exactly what I'd Ship That does: pull the live rate for both, see the full price before you buy, and print a label in about 30 seconds.
+Labels run up to 89% off retail and below commercial rates, with no subscription and no minimums, so the savings show up whether you ship five orders a month or five hundred.

 Key Takeaways